So you’ve been thinking about getting a boat, but can’t decide if it’s for you. Well, my friend, you have come to the right place.

 Time in the Sun

 I’m no doctor, but there has been plenty of articles about some of the health benefits of exposure to sunlight.
-Some of the advantages are elevated serotonin levels.
-Higher levels of serotonin lead to a better mood, and who doesn’t want to be in a better mood?
+One of the advantages is elevated serotonin levels.
+Higher serotonin levels lead to a better mood, and who doesn’t want to be in a better mood?